panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 }
 ```

-In case of function expressions the JavaScript statement **does not start** with `function` keyword (it is somewhere in the middle of the statement code):
+In the case of function expressions the JavaScript statement **does not start** with `function` keyword (it is somewhere in the middle of the statement code):

 ```javascript
 // Function expression: starts with "const"